By Don Chaddock, Inside CDCR editor

 Office of Public and Employee Communications

-He served as the San Quentin resident physician until 1951, only leaving for a brief time to serve in World War II.
+He served as the San Quentin doctor until 1951, only leaving for a brief time to serve in World War II.
 When he retired, Harry S. Truman was in the White House, the Korean War was raging and America was tuning in to watch the first episode of “I Love Lucy.”

 Stanley came into a prison using outdated methods and equipment.
 The young doctor quickly set about bringing the 19th century prison into the modern era.
+Learn more about the prisons and the people who helped shape today’s CDCR in our history section.

 Love, life and loss